gitlabhq/omnibus-gitlab/README.md

 For other installation options please see the
 [GitLab installation page][installation].

+## Canonical source

+The source of omnibus-gitlab is [hosted on GitLab.com](https://gitlab.com/gitlab-org/omnibus-gitlab) and there are mirrors to make contributing as easy as possible.

 ## Documentation version

 Please make sure you are viewing the documentation for the version of